RyanSim27/FEDAssignment1/README.md

 # FEDAssignment1
 This is a band website for the duo YOASOBI
-The main color theme for the website are their signature colors red and black It is going to have 5 total pages: About us, Music, Shows, Biography, Feedback
+The main color theme for the website are their signature colors red and black It is going to have 5 total pages: About us, Music, Shows, Biography, Contact Us

 About us is going to be a brief over view aboout the duo YOASOBI and what they have done in the band and what they have done solo as well